Mining The Treasures Of Christ

 One program and ministry of which we are very proud is the weekly, 2-hour Agricultural radio call-in show on a powerful private local radio station which Emma has run now for 2 and 1/2 years.
 It is similar to “Lawn and Garden” radio programs in America with a gospel emphasis.
 He has designed a year-long program based upon a manual which he produced and which covers all manner of crops (vegetables, fruits, legumes, tubers and grains) as well as livestock.
 He provides up to date information on the best farming practices and he covers the full gamet of each crop including nutrition, marketing and business elements, spacing, pest and disease control and post-harvest handling.
 The feedback we have gotten to date is so positive and highlights the immeasurable capacity building that many communities are receiving from this easily accessible information which is presented in a manner easy to understand and replicate.
 We received a rough estimate from those in the know that the listening audience has grown to around 300,000+/- listeners who are benefiting from this program every week.

 The plea has gone out that this same program should be also produced in English and Arabic so that members in nearby large refugee settlements can also benefit.
 We have a wonderful partnership with M.A.R.S.
-(Missionary Agriculture Resource Service) who fuels our agriculture ministry and has made it possible to bring Emma on as our Principal Agricultural Extension Officer.
+(Missionary Agriculture Resource Service) who fuels our agriculture ministry and has made it possible to bring Emma on staff.
 M.A.R.S. funds our current radio program in Ma’di.
 What we are praying and asking for is another partner or partners for a one-year commitment of sponsoring another Ag radio call-in show which would be in English and then translated into Arabic.
 Adding this program would require an additional $500/month on our Agriculture budget.
 Please prayerfully consider partnering with us in this.
 It is a strategic time to be targeting the refugee population while they are still able to tune in and benefit from this livelihood improvement program.

 On Saturday, Jacob took a trip back into the Metu Mountains to Oyo where the road conditions proved too much for the Land Cruiser (due to excessive rain) and they ended up hiking the rest of the way.
 The purpose of the journey was to encourage the new believers through gifts of clothing and medication but also through the vital spiritual food of the word of God.
 RAU is working with a couple of men to be spiritual leaders in the community of Oyo.
 In remote, resource-poor regions of northern Uganda, every effort made to enrich them and help them become self-sustaining (physically and spiritually) is worth it.
 In this case, it means long days of rough riding and walking to display Christ’s love for the people of Oyo and to ensure that they also may mine deeply from the word of God to find their treasure in Christ.